Gabriel-xyz/SKALE-Physics/notes.md

 add circles

+put half circles in demos to make them run faster put some layers in there to make them run faster make some triggers to make it run faster

 switch to typescript

 try some other broadphases and see if they outperform rbush for my usecase for example quadtree-ts